Computation graph API#

 The

-represents an input to the INN, and its constructor only takes the dimensions of the data (except the batch dimension).
+Node-subclassInputNoderepresents an input to the INN, and its constructor only takes the dimensions of the data (except the batch dimension).
 E.g. for a 32x32 RGB image:in1 = InputNode(3, 32, 32, name='Input 1')

 The

-argument can be omitted in principle, but it is recommended in general, as it appears e.g. in error messages.Each
+nameargument can be omitted in principle, but it is recommended in general, as it appears e.g. in error messages.Each

-, which is useful if you e.g. want to loop over 10 outputs of a node.Each
+Node(and derived classes) has propertiesnode.out0,node.out1, etc., depending on its number of outputs.
+Instead ofnode.out{i}, it is equivalent to use a tuple(node, i), which is useful if you e.g. want to loop over 10 outputs of a node.Each

-’ in the following, in particular defining what operation the node should represent).
+Nodeis initialized given a list of its inputs as the first constructor argument, along with other arguments covered later (omitted as ‘...’ in the following, in particular defining what operation the node should represent).
 For Permutation in the example above, this would look like the this:perm = Node([in1.out0], ..., name='Permutation')

 Or for Merge 2: